upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 - Record **all three gestures plus rest**, in roughly equal amounts.
 - **3–5 trials per gesture** is a reasonable starting point.
 More is better.
-- Don't move your whole arm around during EMG-only gestures (flexion, extension) — that adds accelerometer noise.
+- Don't move your whole arm around during EMG-only gestures (flexion, extension)- that adds accelerometer noise.

 Everything is saved under `training_data/<subject>/<gesture>/`, plus a `training_data/dataset_index.json` that tracks every session.

 ---

-## Option 2 — Train gesture model
+## Option 2- Train gesture model

 Reads the CSVs you recorded and trains a model from them.

-**The board does NOT need to be on for this** — it only reads files.
+**The board does NOT need to be on for this**- it only reads files.

 - No questions to answer; it just runs.
 - It slices your recordings into 0.5-second windows, normalises them, trains a